majd604/doctor-appointment-app/README.md

 Doctor Appointment App is a complete healthcare booking mobile application built with Flutter and powered by Firebase.

-The app provides a smooth user journey starting from onboarding and authentication, مرورًا بتصفح الأطباء والتخصصات، وصولًا إلى الحجز والدردشة وإدارة الحساب.
+The app provides a smooth and intuitive user journey starting from onboarding and authentication, moving through doctor discovery, and ending with appointment booking, messaging, and profile management.

 The project follows a feature-based architecture with BLoC state management for scalability and clean code.